Julian943/Aurora---Door-Opener/README.md

 In order to replicate the functionality of the system, it is required to have all three components running.
 The hardware needed can be checked out at the circuit diagrams included.

+Thanks to [Dean Reading](https://github.com/DeanIsMe) and [Miguel Balboa](https://github.com/miguelbalboa) for their helpful libraries for the [RFID](https://github.com/miguelbalboa/rfid) and [SevSeg](https://github.com/DeanIsMe/SevSeg) libraries that made this project functional.